vmimicrobiome/vmimicrobiome.github.io/index.md

    3. Construct an unrooted phylogeny with FastTree
    4. Root the phylogeny at the tree's midpoint

-QIIME2 has individual commands that perform each of these steps, but also has a helpful builtin pipeline that runs all of htem with a single command.
+QIIME2 has individual commands that perform each of these steps, but also has a helpful builtin pipeline that runs all of them with a single command.

 ```bash
 ##### ALIGN REPRESENTATIVE SEQUENCES, MASK NOISY POSITIONS, CREATE PHYLOGENY, ROOT PHYLOGENY AT MIDPOINT #####